PlusToolkit/PlusBuild/Docs/BuildInstructionsWindows.md

   - [Visual Assist X](http://www.wholetomato.com/): Add extra functionality to Visual Studio.
 Not free.
   - [DoxygenComments](https://visualstudiogallery.msdn.microsoft.com/11a30c1c-593b-4399-a702-f23a56dd8548): Syntax highlighting of doxygen comments.
     - **WARNING:** It may not work with other extensions that changes syntax highlighting (Visual Assist, etc).
-    - If syntax highlighting doesn&#39;t show up when you open a .dox file, try [this solution](http://stackoverflow.com/questions/21499143/how-to-get-syntax-highlighting-for-alternate-file-extension-for-visual-studio-20): Go to Tools / Options / Text Editor / File Extension and type your alternative extension and then associate it with your editor (e.g. Microsoft Visual C++)"
+    - If syntax highlighting doesn't show up when you open a .dox file, try [this solution](http://stackoverflow.com/questions/21499143/how-to-get-syntax-highlighting-for-alternate-file-extension-for-visual-studio-20): Go to Tools / Options / Text Editor / File Extension and type your alternative extension and then associate it with your editor (e.g. Microsoft Visual C++)"

 Build Process
 =============